British Airways data breach: Legal consequences

-In 2021 the law firm Pogust and Goodhead announced that they were representing a group of BA customers who had been affected by the breach in "the largest group-action personal-data claim in UK history".
+Information Commissioner Elizabeth Denham was quoted as saying:"People's personal data is just that – personal.
+When an organization fails to protect it from loss, damage or theft it is more than an inconvenience.
+That's why the law is clear – when you are entrusted with personal data you must look after it.
+Those that don't will face scrutiny from my office to check they have taken appropriate steps to protect fundamental privacy rights".In 2021, the law firm Pogust Goodhead announced that they were representing a group of British Airways customers who had been affected by the breach in "the largest group-action personal-data claim in UK history".
 The case was settled out of court.